hajarnasr7/ecommerce_data_analysis_project/README.md

 - **Payment Methods:**
   - **Credit Cards:** The most commonly used payment method, so ensuring smooth and fast transactions is essential.
   - **Installment Payments:** Used by **51%** of customers.
 This suggests the need to increase promotional campaigns for installment payments and offer more flexible payment plans.
-- **Sales Trends:**
-  - Sales peak in **September and October**, which means the inventory must be sufficient to handle the high order volume during these months.

 ## Dashboard KPIs

-- Average revenue per order
 - Delayed order percentage
 - Average delivery date
 - Canceled order percentage